You are here

 About BrainSTEPS CO

-Acquired brain injuries include any injury to the brain that is sustained after a period of development and encompasses the following:
+Acquired brain injuries include any injury to the brain that is sustained after birth and is not related to a congenital or degenerative disease.

-- Traumatic brain injuries (injury caused by an external force), including concussions, and
+- Traumatic brain injuries (injuries caused by an external force), including concussions, and

 - Non-traumatic brain injuries (e.g., strokes, brain tumors, brain infections, and anoxia).

-BrainSTEPS CO works to not only re-enter students following brain injury, but with students previously identified as having a brain injury who may begin to develop educational effects over the years as the brain develops and matures.
+BrainSTEPS CO works not only on re-entry for students following brain injury but also with students previously identified as having a brain injury who may begin to demonstrate educational challenges over the years as the brain develops and matures.